Referral Services

 Specialty care: Referrals to specialists such as cardiologists, neurologists, oncologists, orthopedists, or psychiatrists for diagnosis and management of specific medical conditions.

 Diagnostic services: Referrals for diagnostic tests or imaging studies such as MRI, CT scan, ultrasound, or laboratory tests to aid in diagnosis and treatment planning.
-Allied health services: Referrals to allied health professionals such as physical therapists, occupational therapists, speech therapists, or dietitians for rehabilitation, therapy, or specialized interventions.

 Hospital admissions: Referrals for hospitalization or admission to specialized medical units or facilities for acute care, surgery, or intensive care management.